anna-sahradyan/getUsers/README.md

-` You can write a letter in the input and then do the sorting`
+` You can search for users using a search function and then sort them.`